 Those of you who are old enough to remember ‘before the internet,’ would you have dreamed of taking a piece of art out of a museum or gallery?
 Would you take a record from the rack at the record store and record it on your tape player, leaving the record behind?

 Those of you who are not old enough to remember ‘before the net.’
-Would you go into your local department store and attempt to take a record or book without paying for it?
+Would you go to your local department store and attempt to take a record or book without paying for it?
 No?
 Why not?
 Because it’s stealing.

 The age of the internet, however, has made it ‘easy and convenient’ for artists to make their work available to the world.
 It has also made it ‘easy and convenient’ to ignore copyright.
 Images & music & books all are owned by their creators.
 They have a right to be paid for their work.
 You don’t expect to work for free, do you?